arcamens/arcamens/site_app/static/site_app/help/index.md

 In addition to cards the posts can have the following different attributes:

-**Snippet**
+**Comment**

 It allows one to match against posts that contain a given string either in the title or in the data attribute.

-Imagine you want to find a post which contains a snippet whose title is:
+Imagine you want to find a post which contains a comment whose title is:

 ~~~
-A snippet how to use gle aka google searcher library for python.
+A comment how to use gle aka google searcher library for python.
 ~~~

 And its data field contains: